bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Ruben Somsen: 00:08:45

 One thing that I wanted to add is that it is actually important, that if you want to put data on the Bitcoin blockchain, it needs to be a valid transaction.
-That's why we're talking about these addresses, right?
+That's why we're talking about these addresses.
 Because you can't just take the Bitcoin Whitepaper, just put it there and just be like, "Hey, please put this in the blockchain!"
 No, you need to do it in a format that the blockchain recognizes and that's how you end up with these addresses.